sirinbaireddy/R_GSOC2018_TestCases/TestCase-Easy.md

 **My Answer:**

-**Importing the DataSe and glmnet:** The first step was importing the data from the internet to a dataset I can edit with R.
+**Importing the DataSet and glmnet:** The first step was importing the data from the internet to a dataset I can edit with R.
 I did this by accessing the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/machine-learning-databases/spambase/).
 I first downloaded the required files, then I imported the data set with the command
 ```R
 > dataSet <- read.table(file.choose(), header = T, sep = ",")